Every sales team has one decisive goal.

 a) Setting smart sales targets

-Clear daily, weekly and monthly goals are the cornerstone of the motivation of your sales team to perform.
+Clear daily, weekly and monthly goals are the cornerstone of the motivation of your sales team to perform and set clear expectations.

 These mile markers could be monthly revenue growth, improving the opportunity win rate, the target percentage increase in ARR, etc.